 Hana Blažíková, sopraan (She has quite a vocal range)

 Václav Čížek, tenor

 Tomáš Král, bas (Zelenka)

 I also liked the various coloured ties that the guys of the Chorus wore which added nice colour.
 Each guy has on a different coloured tie.
-I’ve seen this with other choral ensembles around the Nederlands.
+Especially liked the pink worn by baritone Tomáš Král.
+I’ve seen the multi-coloured ties with other choral ensembles around the Nederlands.
 Chau.—el barrio rosa